danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 First, does the ordering make any intuitive sense?
 I think so!
 Known desirable locations like Berkeley and Portland do really well, and suspected undesirable locations like Newark and Fargo fare poorly.

 Is it _actionable_ though?
 I'm not sure!
-I suspect that it under-weights costs, relative to my preferences.
+I suspect that it under-weights costs relative to my preferences.
 I already knew that Berkeley is great, and have been continuously deciding not to move there for nearly a decade, mostly because it's expensive.
-This could be corrected by adjusting the aggregation weights a bit, but I'll leave that as an exercise for the reader.
+This could be corrected by e.g. adjusting the aggregation weights a bit, but I'll leave that as an exercise for the reader.

 Any surprises?
 Yes!
 Gainesville ends up looking like a potential Schelling point (but note the aforementioned college town caveat), and I'm already considering an exploratory trip.
 Even though it's the country's most stereotypical wintering location, Florida still looks to be somewhat underrated in general, at least in terms benefits per cost.